Luxury Travel Blog

 Located on a hill near the Alhambra, the Generalife was the summer retreat of the Nasrid rulers during the 13th and 14th centuries.

-Mosaic pathways lead visitors through cypress trees, fruit trees, rose bushes, jasmine and orange blossoms past fountains and water channels to vistas of the Alhambra and beyond.
+Mosaic pathways lead visitors past fountains and water channels, through cypress trees, fruit trees, rose bushes, jasmine and orange blossoms to vistas of the Alhambra and beyond.

-One of our favorite spaces in the Generalife is the exquisite mirador in the northern pavilion of the Generalife Palace.
+One of our favorite spaces in the Generalife is the exquisite mirador (viewpoint) in the northern pavilion of the Generalife Palace.

 This stunning open-air observation point offers panoramic views of the Albaicin neighborhood and showcases the incredible craftsmanship and refined design under the Nasrid rulers.